Therapeutic Confrontation

 A common theme in therapy is resistance.
 Typically, we see resistance as undesirable.
 However, in therapy resistance is necessary.
 Picture, if you will, the exercise function of a resistance band.
 When we pull the band beyond its pre-set length, it resists.
 With therapy, the goal is to stretch the client beyond pre-set thoughts, beliefs, and behaviors.
 Growth always occurs through resistance.
 A person is not a lifeless blob of clay that easily molds to the will of the therapist.

-Paul Berstein and Nemour Landaiche explain, “From the beginning through to the termination of therapy, the client is encouraged to challenge deeply held beliefs, test modified emotional responses, and experiment with unfamiliar behavior.”
-Consequently, they proceed to explain, “the client is continually learning to expand his or her awareness of self and of the availability options for change.
+Paul Bernstein and Nemour Landaiche explain, “From the beginning through to the termination of therapy, the client is encouraged to challenge deeply held beliefs, test modified emotional responses, and experiment with unfamiliar behavior.”
+Consequently, they proceed writing, “The client is continually learning to expand his or her awareness of self and of the availability options for change.
 In this respect, the work of therapy always revolves around the resolution of resistance.”
-They conclude, “without resistance, therapy cannot take place.
-A lack of resistance means that nothing is being encountered or worked through” (Berstein & Landaiche, 2004).
+They conclude, “Without resistance, therapy cannot take place.
+A lack of resistance means that nothing is being encountered or worked through” (Bernstein & Landaiche, 2004).

 Confrontation, in many respects, is the force used to expand the client.
 It is the process in therapy that creates the resistance which, consequently, leads to the possibility of client growth when the therapist employs it correctly.